T-962 more improvements

 MCP9600 Thermocouple Temperature Converter

-Adding a quality measurement interface.
+Adding a high quality temperature meter board.
 The MCP9600 chip provides very

 high accuracy and stability: ±0.5°C typical Hot-Junction temperature